Computer Science, Linguistics and a Language (CSLL)For Prospective Students

 What career opportunities are open afterwards?

-In an increasingly technological and multilingual world, the computer science and language abilities of CSL graduates make them attractive to employers, as do their proven analytical skills and not least their self-sufficiency and maturity in having spent a year abroad.
+In an increasingly technological and multilingual world, the computer science and language abilities of CSLL graduates make them attractive to employers, as do their proven analytical skills and not least their self-sufficiency and maturity in having spent a year abroad.

 - the language technology industry (eg. IBM, Microsoft)